 A millenial-ish cookware brand we actually stan

-Pretty much just swap in any other knife puns you can think of.
-This santoku knife, which is a reference to the style and shape of the blade, is nearly half off, and is a worthy addition to any culinary arsenal.
-Using a santoku knife is best when you’re looking to chop up-and-down, rather than the classic rocking motion you’d use with a chef’s knife.
+This Miyabi santoku knife, which is a reference to the style and shape of the blade, is nearly half off, and is a worthy addition to any culinary arsenal.
+Using a santoku knife is best when you’re looking to chop up and down, rather than the classic rocking motion you’d use with a chef’s knife.

 Globals are a somewhat polarizing knife—some people rant and rave about their quality and construction while others can’t get past the unique, solid-steel handle look.
 They are, however, great for people with small hands, and if you don’t plan on growing larger hands any time soon, this small, 5.25” model is the way to go.

-Made In worked with chefs and artisan blade makers alike to birth their 8” chef’s knife unto this earth.
-Loved by both home cooks and pros, this knife is made from one solid piece of stainless steel, and is built to last.
+Made In worked with chefs and artisan blade makers alike to birth its 6” chef’s knife unto this earth.
+Loved by both home cooks and pros, this little homie is made from one solid piece of stainless steel, and is built to last.

 But why is there no umlaut in the word “umlaut?”
 We may never know.
 At any rate, Wüsthof is a classic knife and cookware company that simply won't let you down.
 They last forever, and as long as you don’t beat them up too badly (or subject them to a pull-through sharpener) you won’t have to cash in the included lifetime warranty.